nfsmaniac/simplin.js/README.md

  A simple, tiny Node.js module providing a basic multi-language system — dependency-free.

 ## Aim of the project
-The primary goal of this project is to provide bare-basic solution for multi-language feature (app localization), mainly for purposes within smaller Node.js projects.
+A primary goal of this project is to provide bare-basic solution for multi-language feature (app localization), mainly for purposes within smaller Node.js projects.
 Conventional libraries might not be easy to learn and use, or they are just way too complex for a little hobby projects.

 ## How to start